austin006/austin006.github.io/docs/project-portfolio/projects/2025/ecen301.md

 - Lab 5:  Light direction finder
 - Lab 6:  Light-Following Robot

-More information about the project and code on the [class github](https://github.com/randybeard/ECEn-240-301).
+More information about the project and see the code on the [class github](https://github.com/randybeard/ECEn-240-301).

 ***